8 Healthy Hot Beverages

 The potential health benefits of tea and hot beverages

-Notably, mental health has been improved by healthy hot drinks recipes.
+Notably, mental health has been improved by healthy hot drink recipes.
 Studies show that people who held tea and hot beverages were less likely to judge the person they met.

 The notion is that psychological "warmth" is cheerful and trusting the other person.
 So, for example, if you believe that someone has good intentions for you, this feeling could be perceived as warmth.